 Written by Michael Moorcock, Elric is a different sort of character than what we’ve seen in fantasy writing before.
 The albino king is an anti-hero, something that is sort of en vogue these days but Moorcock ran with the idea way back in the ’70s.
 The books are popular among those of us who love the fantasy genre.

-There has been chatter of an Elric of Melnibonè movie in the past or even a TV show but from what I have seen, nothing solid has ever developed.
+There have been rumblings of an Elric of Melnibonè movie in the past or even a TV show.
+But from what I have seen, nothing solid has ever developed.
 Which is surprising, since the amount of material Moorcock has on the character and his world is extensive.
 If you’re not familiar with the character or story here’s a bit from Wikipedia:

 Elric is the last emperor of the stagnating island civilization of Melniboné.
 Physically weak and frail, the albino Elric must take drugs (special herbs) to maintain his health.
 Unlike most others of his race, Elric has a conscience; he sees the decadence of his culture, which once ruled the known world, and worries about the rise of the Young Kingdoms, populated by humans (as Melnibonéans do not consider themselves such) and the threat they pose to his empire.
 Because of his introspective self-loathing of Melnibonéan traditions, his subjects find him odd and unfathomable, and his cousin Yyrkoon (next in the line of succession, as Elric has no heirs) interprets his behavior as weakness and plots Elric’s death.